- Location: Minnesota

 Some locations offer computerized testing.
 At these locations, the test is available in different languages, and you may request headphones.

-To pass the vision test, your visual acuity (with or without correction) must be at least 20/40, with your visual field at least 105 degrees.
+To pass the vision test, your visual acuity (with or without correction).
 If you fail, your eye doctor will need to complete a vision report, stating whether or not you see well enough to drive safely.
 Take the report to a DVS office.

 The written test is free the first two times.
 After that, it's $10 for each additional written test; $20 for a third and subsequent road tests.
 If you fail, you'll have to wait until at least the next day before trying again.